Watch our social media for Mon. Jan. 17 hours.

 For the faculty, it ensures sufficient lead-time to accommodate publishing delays, adjustments for new editions, searches from other sources, and correction of errors.

 For the student, it ensures that the bookstore will be able to pay top dollar for used textbooks at book buyback.
 It also gives the student a larger selection of used books to choose from.

-- If you use a custom course packet, please indicate this on the form and make sure that the bookstore receives your master copy at least four weeks before the semester begins.
-This ensures that we will have ample time to process the packets.
+If you use a custom course packet, please contact Denise Hamrick at least four weeks before the semester begins.
+This ensures that we will have ample time to produce the packets.

 How We Determine the Number of Textbooks to Order

 We strive to have, at minimum, enough books for everyone who wants one, at Rush.
 To achieve this goal, we carefully review all the information we have available to us.
-This includes the quantity you want, the sales history of both the book and the course, and pre-enrollment figures.
-We do not adjust the quantity you request arbitrarily.
+This includes the sales history of both the book and the course, and pre-enrollment figures.
 Our thorough examination process is used to determine the number of books that will fulfill the needs of every student who wishes to buy the book.
 At the same time, we strive to reduce the number of excess books sent back to the publishers.
 Publishers assert that there is a direct relationship between the high costs of handling excess books (returns) and high priced textbooks.
 By trying to have at least enough books for everyone who wants one, without tremendous excess, we hope to help publishers curb the steep rise in textbook prices.